-From time to time, legislation is introduced in the Pennsylvania General Assembly and the United States Congress, the nature and content of which may affect the Commission and, therefore, may affect certain of the assumptions made in the Official Statement.
-The Commission cannot predict if any such legislation will be enacted into law, or how any such legislation may affect the Commission's ability to pay the Senior Indenture Obligations or the Subordinate Indenture Obligations, or to perform its financial obligations pursuant to Act 44.
+From time to time, legislation is introduced in the Pennsylvania General Assembly (with respect to Act 44 and otherwise) and in the United States Congress, the nature and content of which may affect the Commission.
+The Commission cannot predict if any such legislation will be enacted into law, or how any such legislation may affect the Commission's ability to pay the

+Senior Indenture Obligations (as defined herein) or the Subordinate Indenture Obligations (as defined herein), or to perform its financial obligations pursuant to Act 44.

-Commonwealth Transportation Funding and Reform Efforts.
+Commonwealth Transportation Funding and Reform Efforts

 In April 2011, Governor Corbett appointed a 40-member Transportation Funding Advisory Commission (the "TFAC"), chaired by Secretary of Transportation and Pennsylvania Turnpike Commissioner Barry Schoch, to develop a "comprehensive, strategic proposal for addressing the transportation funding needs of Pennsylvania."
 In August 2011, the TFAC provided its findings and recommendations to the Governor.
-Specific to the Commission, the TFAC recommended amending Act 44 to shift Commission payments to PennDOT under the Funding Agreement exclusively to public transportation purposes and expanding tolling authority to all interstates.
+Specific to the Commission were certain TFAC proposals for legislative action by the General Assembly, including: amending Act 44 to shift Commission payments to PennDOT under the Funding Agreement exclusively to public transportation purposes; considering a TFAC-proposed funding package which identified specific sources to produce an annual \$2.5 billion increase for transportation; expanding tolling authority to all Pennsylvania interstate highways; and passing public-private partnership enabling legislation.

-Multiple bills have been introduced in the General Assembly to implement the one or more recommendations of the TFAC, although none have advanced in either chamber.
-These include:
+A number of bills have been introduced in the General Assembly to implement one or more recommendations of the TFAC as follows:

 - Senate Bill 1327 and House Bill 2112, which would amend Act 44 to shift Commission payments exclusively to public transportation purposes. - Senate Bill 4 and House Bill 2099, which would increase various motor vehicle penalties and fees, as well as redefine the calculation for the "average wholesale price" on taxable liquid fuels for purposes of increasing revenues available for transportation purposes.
-If this legislation were enacted, the Commission anticipates an increase in state revenue as determined by statutory formula. - Senate Bill 344 and House Bill 3, which would authorize "public-private" transportation partnership arrangements in the Commonwealth.
-The legislation would allow the Commission, among other public entities, to enter into public-private partnerships for the construction of new transportation infrastructure and facilities and for the lease of such facilities through long-term agreements.
-Both bills would prohibit a lease of the Pennsylvania Turnpike without the further express approval of the General Assembly.
-However, the legislation does not restrict the Commission from entering into public-private partnership agreements which do not involve granting substantial oversight and control over the Turnpike Mainline to another entity, nor does this legislation limit or preempt in any way the Commission's ability to enter into certain types of public-private partnership agreements under its Enabling Acts.
-Senate Bill 344 passed the Senate Chamber by a vote of 49-1 in December 2011, and House Bill 3 passed the House Chamber by a vote of 128-66 in April 2012.
-Each bill has now been referred to the other Chamber's Transportation Committee for review and reconciliation.
+If this legislation were enacted, the Commission anticipates an increase in state revenue as determined by statutory formula. - Act 88 of 2012 (formerly House Bill 3 and Senate Bill 344) was signed into law by Governor Corbett on July 5, 2012.
+Act 88 authorizes "public-private" transportation partnership arrangements in the Commonwealth.
+The law allows the Commission, among other public entities, to enter into public-private partnerships for the construction of transportation infrastructure and facilities and for the lease of such facilities through long-term agreements.
+Act 88 prohibits a lease of the Turnpike Mainline without the further express approval of the General Assembly.
+However, the law does not restrict the Commission from entering into public-private partnership agreements which do not involve granting substantial oversight and control over the Turnpike Mainline to another entity, nor does it limit or preempt in any way the Commission's ability to enter into certain types of public-private partnership agreements currently allowed under its Enabling Acts.